andypol27/my-first-blog/README.md

 The project was part of my master's Data Science and Finance thesis.
-It is also uploaded to this repository.
+Thesis is also uploaded to this repository.
 Unfortunately, the dataset used for this project was gifted by Crunchbase I cannot share it.
 For obtaining similar data for study purposes, it is possible to contact Crunchabase directly :-)

 Files regarding the Data Science Thesis Project: dataset_ML_thesis.ipynb
                                                 Master_thesis.pdf